Examples and Traps

 Users are created in Active Directory and synchronized to the Portal every hour

-It is very common to see such a form of requirements when the new system is based on some legacy system.
-Stakeholders describe how things work at the moment, but requirements should be written in a form that emphasizes what should be implemented, not how it works at the moment.
+It is very common to see this form of requirement when a new system is based on a legacy system.
+Stakeholders describe how things work at the moment, but requirements should be written in a form that emphasizes what should be implemented, not how it currently works.

 So the requirement could be rewritten to something like this: